 For instance, if the system predicts a supply shortage, the ERP platform can recommend alternative suppliers or adjust procurement schedules.
 This helps managers respond quickly to operational risks.

-In some cases, organizations allow AI systems to execute routine decisions automatically.
+In some cases, businesses allow AI systems to execute routine decisions automatically.
 Tasks such as inventory reordering or expense approvals can be handled by predefined AI rules, allowing employees to focus on more strategic activities.

 Key Applications of AI in ERP Systems